How many points converge to a heteroclinic network in an aperiodic way?: Networks, sequences, and switching

 Infinite switching has been shown to exist in heteroclinic networks where the linearization of the vector field has non-real eigenvalues for at least one equilibrium in the cycle: In~\cite{Aguiar2005}, for instance, the authors study a network between two nodes on a three-dimensional manifold and, under some assumptions, prove the presence of horseshoes in any neighborhood of the network, which implies infinite switching.
 Switching has also been considered in the context of homoclinic networks~\cite{doi:10.1080/14689361003769770}.
 As a specific instance, \cite{Rodrigues2015a}~provides an example of a homoclinic network (again with non-real eigenvalues) which exhibits infinite switching without the presence of suspended horseshoes---the network itself is asymptotically stable in this case, and thus attracts all initial conditions in some neighborhood.

-When restricting to equilibria with real eigenvalues, it was shown recently in~\cite{Castro_2023} that for a large class of networks infinite switching is impossible and even finite switching is restricted in the sense that for every network there is a bound $K \in \N$ such that if every finite sequence of length $k$ is realized in a network, then $k<K$.
+When restricting to equilibria with real eigenvalues, it was shown recently in~\cite{Castro_2023} that for a large class of networks infinite switching is impossible.
+Even finite switching is restricted: All finite sequences of a given length~$k$ are realized in a network only up to a maximal bound $k^\mathrm{switch} \in \N$, i.e., if all sequences of length~$k$ are realized, then $k<k^\mathrm{switch}$.

+\begin{ex} We illustrate this restriction for the Kirk--Silber network (see Figure~\ref{fig:ks} and Example~\ref{ex:KS}).
+Consider sequences of length three with~$\gamma_1$ in the middle entry; the four possibilities that are compatible with the network architecture are~$312$, $314$, $512$, $514$.
+In their original paper~\cite{VKirk_1994}, Kirk and Silber already showed that for any given parameter configuration only three of these are realized.
+Thus, there is no switching near the Kirk--Silber network, not even along the common connection~$\gamma_1$.
+In the framework of~\cite{Castro_2023}, this corresponds to $k^\mathrm{switch}=3$, that is there is a sequence of length three on the network that is not realized (which one it is depends on the parameters).
+By contrast, any sequence of length $k \leq 2$ is always realized, which implies switching at every node in the network. \end{ex}